 The purpose of the Library Evaluation is to assess the library's holdings that will support the proposed program.
-Preceding the preliminary review of a Full Category I proposal and/or Abbreviated Category I to Extend an Existing Program to a New Location by the Academic Programs Committee, the Originator will contact the Library to request a Library Evaluation, if applicable.
+Preceding the preliminary review by the Academic Programs Committee of a full program proposal and/or a proposal to extend an existing program to a new location, the Originator will contact the Library to request a Library Evaluation, if applicable.
 Once completed, the Library Evaluation will be attached to the proposal by the Originator.
 If new resources are required, enter the specified amount into the Budget pages of the proposal.

 Approved: August 29.
 2013 by APAA

 The undergraduate major is an extensive program of study in a designated subject area.
 Undergraduate majors consist of a minimum of 36 credits, 24 of which must be upper-division courses.
 A formal aggregate of courses in designated primary subject areas/disciplines in which a student commits to gaining in-depth knowledge, skills, competence, and understanding through a coherent pattern of courses.
 Undergraduate majors are approved by the State Board of Higher Edcation.